 Why are Balanced Equine mineral mixes NOT the ‘everything but the kitchen sink’ type?

+Equine Amino is designed to be fed along with any of the above mineral mixes.
 If you have a muscle building/topline or hoof quality (shelly) hoof issues, consider Equine Amino with the essential amino acids recommended by Dr Eleanor Kellon VMD.
-Or you may prefer the amino acid Methionine on it’s own.
+If the mineral mixes like Equi Horse +Se contained amino acids, it would make the cost of the mix a lot more expensive, and even more expensive if you needed to trial a higher amount for a high iron or manganese intake.
 I chose not to make a product that contains minerals AND amino acids as not ALL horses need additional supplementation of minerals AND amino acids.
-There are many examples of products that are a combination of both, they either have poor levels of minerals or too low levels of amino acids.
+There are many examples of products that are a combination of both, they either have poor levels of minerals or too low levels of amino acids or both.
 If your horse is on a high quality protein intake (pasture improved grasses, actively growing) it’s far less likely you need additional amino acids.

 If you are feeding hay or significant amount of supplementary feed, I would also recommend 100 g freshly ground linseeds for omega-3 fatty acids and 1000 IU vitamin E, may need more for a higher workload.
 Vitamin E needs to have fat/oil with it.
 Read more about vitamin E (near bottom of page).

 When adding the minerals and salt to a feed I find it easier to add the minerals to the soak water and mixing well so that when the beet pulp/soybean hulls/lupin hulls or whatever you are feeding hasave absorbed the water, with a good final mix, the minerals ‘disappear’.
-Always feed a wet feed to prevent choke and minimise dust, less chance of respiratory issues.
+Always feed a wet feed to prevent choke and minimise dust, less chance of respiratory issues and compaction colic.
 This video demonstrates one way of adding minerals and salt to a feed.